BrendanCoughlan/cryptopals/README.md

 # WIP Cryptopals solutions
 These are my in-progress Python solutions to the [Cryptopals crypto challenges](https://cryptopals.com/).
-So far, I'm up to challenge 16.
+So far, I'm up to challenge 17.
 In addition to learning about cryptography I'm also doing these as an exercise in test-driven development.

 ## Missing files
-In the public version of this repositiory some files in the `inputs/` directory are missing because of copyright concerns.
+In the public version of this repository some files in the `inputs/` directory are missing because of copyright concerns.
 This will make a lot of the tests fail.
 The missing files are basically
 * encrypted inputs, which can be retrieved from